101 Facts About Oil Painting - How Much Do You Know About Oil Painting?

 X-radiography is one technique which can reveal useful information.
 This technique can show the different elements of a painting, from the canvas or panel it is painted on to the top paint layer.

-56. Water-mixable oils, also called solvent-free oils, offer greater convenience and increased accessibility.
+56. Water-mixable oils, also called solvent-free soils, offer greater convenience and increased accessibility.

 There is no need for solvent.
 Simply use water as your "solvent" to thin the water-mixable paints and for cleanup.